Picander

-Christian Friedrich Henrici (January 14, 1700 – May 10, 1764), writing under the pen name Picander, was a German poet and librettist for many works by Johann Sebastian Bach, notably the St Matthew Passion of 1727.
+Christian Friedrich Henrici (14 January 1700 – 10 May 1764), writing under the pen name Picander, was a German poet and librettist for many works by Johann Sebastian Bach, notably the St Matthew Passion of 1727.

 Life and career

 Henrici was born in Stolpen.
 He studied law at Wittenberg and Leipzig.
 He wrote to supplement his income from tutoring and continued even after obtaining regular employment as a civil servant.

 Librettist for Bach

 Bach moved to Leipzig in 1723.
 There is uncertainty as to who was writing the libretti he set during his first years in the city.
 The authors of the libretti for the Chorale cantata cycle of 1724/25 are anonymous.
-By 1725, Henrici and Bach were working together, resulting in two related compositions, the Shepherd Cantata and an Easter cantata which became the Easter Oratorio.
+By 1725, Henrici and Bach were working together, resulting in two related compositions, the Shepherd Cantata and an Easter cantata, which became the Easter Oratorio.
 Their best-known collaboration was the St Matthew Passion of 1727.
-They worked together on other cantatas, secular (such as the Coffee Cantata and the Peasant Cantata) and religious.
+They worked together on other cantatas, secular (such as the Coffee Cantata, the Peasant Cantata and The Contest between Phoebus and Pan) and religious.